 My Beautiful Dark Twisted Fantasy- Kanye The Artist

 This album is my favorite Kanye moment ever.
 This project was HIGHLY inspired and you can feel it.
-The art direction is heavy and the sounds are heavier.
-You feel like you're transported to another reality when this is on and it takes you on a ride filled with ups, downs, and the ultimate ascension with Lost In The World.
+The creative direction is clear and the sounds are heavy.
+You feel like you're transported to another reality when this album is on.
+It takes you on a journey with highs, lows and the ultimate ascension with Lost In The World.
 He not only dug deeps into his talents he pulled great performances out of the featured artists and orchestrated masterful production.
-The choir voices on Dark Fantasy were theatrical, Selita E. Banks fully stepped into character as a mute bird.
-I'm convinced Rick Ross wrote his verse for Devil In a New Dress with a feather dipped in gold, and that guitar solo still brings me to my knees.
+The choir voices on Dark Fantasy were theatrical, Selita E. Banks fully stepped into character as a mute bird and I'm convinced Rick Ross wrote his verse for Devil In a New Dress with a feather dipped in gold.
 What makes MBDTF Kanye's greatest moment artistically is the supreme vision behind it all.
 He made a film set to his album that was beautiful, engrossing, and thought-provoking.
-Despite his terrible acting skills he made #YeezyTaughtMe a worldwide phenomenon, he gave Nicki the verse of her life, and like it or not he immortalized Amber Rose forevah!
+Despite his underdeveloped acting skills he made #YeezyTaughtMe a worldwide phenomenon, gave Nicki Minaj the verse of her career, and like it or not he immortalized Amber Rose FOREVAH!

 Yeezus- Kanye The Producer

-This album was hard for me to like and once it grew on me it became even harder to admit I liked.
-Undoubtedly it was the end of Kanye West and the beginning of Kanye Kardashian, but this is Kanye's best work sonically.
-He did things with sounds I never thought possible.
-My soul almost jumped out of my body when I heard I'm In It, and tears came to me eyes when Blood On The Leaves followed directly after.
-He flexed all over this project and left no doubt that he is indeed a master musician.
-Yeezus sounds like a Broadway play in music form.
-The sounds are massive and energizing.
+Initially, this album was hard for me to like and once it grew on me it became even harder to admit that I liked it.
+Undoubtedly it was the end of Kanye West and the beginning of Kanye Kardashian, but in my opinion, this is Kanye's best sonic work.
+He did things with sounds I’d never heard before.
+My soul almost jumped out of my body when I heard I'm In It, and tears came to me eyes when Blood On The Leaves began to play right after.
+Yeezus feels almost like a Broadway production.
+The sounds are massive, theatrical, and energizing.
 Like TLOP it lacks replay value, but more so because the experience of listening to this album is exhausting.
-This is not a rapper's album this is a musician's album and Black Skinhead will go down in the history books as stadium music.
+This is not a rapper's album this is a musician's album and Black Skinhead will likely be played in stadiums for years to come.